sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>You don't look out there for God, something in the sky, you look in you.</h3 quote>
+<h3 quote align='center'>Success can be insured only by devising a defense against the contingency plan.</h3 quote>

 ---